mistidinzy/ReadingNotes/401/class/career/01-resume.md

 ### Explaining DeltaV Code School

+Assume they know nothing about the gravity of what DeltaV actually is

-* Which is a 20-week intensive bootcamp
+* A 20-week intensive bootcamp
 * In a cohort of __ people
 * Took the lead on xyz projects/what you did
 * Using agile projects, etc.

-Assume they know nothing about the gravity of what DeltaV actually is